TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 We had to quickly transform our approach.

-📌 **We anyhow wanted to get a fully asynchronuos workflow for sending data to Kinesis**.
+📌 **We anyhow wanted to get a fully asynchronous workflow for sending data to Kinesis**.

  </br>